polterguy/magic.node/README.md

 [![Build status](https://travis-ci.org/polterguy/magic.node.svg?master)](https://travis-ci.org/polterguy/magic.node)

-Magic Node is a simple name/value/children graph object, in addition to a _"Hyperlambda"_ parser, allowing you to create a textual string representations of graph objects easily transformed to the relational graph node syntax, and vice versa.
+Magic Node is a simple name/value/children graph object, in addition to a _"Hyperlambda"_ parser, allowing you to create a textual string representations of graph objects easily transformed to its relational graph object syntax, and vice versa.
 This allows you to easily declaratively create syntax trees using a format similar to YAML, for then to access every individual node, its value, name and children, from your C# or CLR code.